WORLD WATCH LIST

 PRAY FOR COLOMBIA

-– Pray for protections for Christians living in areas controlled by cartels.
+– For protection for Christians living in places ruled by drug gangs.

 What Does Open Doors Do To Help?